-We believe that a strong, diversified, and carefully structured curriculum nurtures creativity and intellect.
-Across our nurseries, we have selected and blended the best curriculums to provide a variety of learning environments that suit each child’s needs, and each parent’s aspirations across our nurseries.
+We believe that a strong, diversified, and carefully structured nursery curriculum in dubai nurtures creativity and intellect.
+Across our dubai and abu dhabi nurseries, we have selected and blended the best curriculums to provide a variety of learning environments that suit each child’s needs, and each parent’s aspirations across our nurseries.
 Our early years education upholds the highest standards of innovation, which helps sustain the natural curiosity of learning within children.

 The Montessori Method

 “The education of even a small child, therefore, does not aim at preparing him forschool, but for life.”

 Dr. Maria Montessori - Founder of the Montessori Method.

 Maria Montessori was one of the most innovative pioneers in early years education of the 20th century.
 As the first woman graduate of the University of Rome, she left behind a legacy in education that remains pervasive to this day.
 She developed an educational method based on her understanding of children as innate learners who are intrinsically motivated with precise inner guides.
 The Montessori Method of education offers a unique experience designed to help each child reach their full potential.
 Highly acclaimed and successful, the Montessori method, has proven to be successful in allowing children to develop their sense of self in the present, while also preparing them for their future.